Capstone-Projects-2025-Spring/project-aac-game-team-a/documentation/docs/system-architecture/design.md

 The player setting up the game navigates to the host lobby screen.
 Upon arrival, they see a large "Host Game" Button.
 This triggers the creation of a lobby with a room code that the host can share to the other players.

 The host navigates to the website's host lobby screen (JoinLobbyView.vue), and after configuring the lobby settings, they click the large "host game" button.
-This triggers a websocket message to server.js to create a new lobby instance.
+This triggers a "create-new-lobby" websocket message to server.js to create a new lobby instance.
 Server.js also sends a "you-are-host" websocket message back to JoinLobbyView.vue informing the frontend's stored memory that the user is host.
 Then the user is navigated to WaitingRoom.vue.

 Triggering Event:
 Host navigates to the game website and clicks a button "Host Game".